msy2008/litecoin-wallet/README.md

-# BITCOIN WALLET
+# LITECOIN WALLET

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to _Litecoin Wallet_, a standalone Bitcoin payment app for your Android device!
+This wallet for Litecoin is a fork of bitcoin.

 This project contains several sub-projects: